osudroid/osu-droid/README.md

 osudroid!relax is currently in development, it's updates are up to date with the osu!droid github repository, *except for the server*

+to test the latest debug builds before the release, please [click here](https://github.com/PayToUse/osudroid-rx/actions) to view the latest updates being made

 ## Contributing

 Any contributions are free, and it's updated along with the debug `.apk` once done, don't worry